Preface

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know why things are the way they are.
 This is not intended to be an academic work; I am more interested in insight than in rigour.
 But I try to link out to relevant academic papers and formal analyses where relevant.

 Although I am an Ethereum staker and an Ethereum user, I am not writing primarily for stakers or users here.
-Some of the generic material on Staking may be relevant (once I have written it), but you will find better help in places like the excellent EthStaker community.
+Some of the generic material on Staking might be relevant (if I ever get round to writing it), but you will find better help in places like the excellent EthStaker community.

 The scope of the book concerns (what I consider to be) the Ethereum 2.0 protocol.
 Ethereum 2.0 has become a less well-defined term recently.
 But for me, it broadly includes,